 Any witness scheduled to participate in the hearing must have been first interviewed by the Investigator(s), or have proffered a written statement or answered written questions, unless all parties and the Chair assent to the witness's participation in the hearing.
 The same holds for any relevant evidence that is first offered at the hearing.
-If the parties and Chair do not assent to the admission of evidence newly offered at the hearing.
-If the parties and Chair do not assent to the admission of evidence newly offered at the hearing, the Chair may delay the hearing and/or instruct that the investigation needs to be re-opened to consider that evidence.
+If the parties and Chair do not assent to the admission of evidence newly offered at the hearing, the Chair may delay the hearing and/or instruct that the investigation needs to be re-opened to consider that evidence.40

-The parties will be given a list of the names of the Decision-maker(s) at least five(5) business days in advance of the hearing.
+The parties will be given a list of the names of the Decision-maker(s) at least five (5) business days in advance of the hearing.
 All objections to any Decision-maker must be raised in writing, detailing the rationale for the objection, and must be submitted to the Title IX Coordinator as soon as possible and no later than three (3) business days prior to the hearing.
 Decision-makers will only be removed if the Title IX Coordinator concludes that their actual or perceived bias or conflict of interest precludes an impartial hearing of the complaint.